Union-Castle Line History and Ephemera

 Handbook of Information for Passengers can be obtained gratis from the Purser on board.

-The South and East African Year Book and Guide, nearly 1,000 pages with 64 pages of maps in colour, On sale in the Hairdresser's Shop, price 2/6.
+The South and East African Year Book and Guide, nearly 1,000 pages with 64 pages of color maps, is on sale in the Hairdresser's Shop for 2/6.

 Badges of Rank - Union-Castle Line Officers Insignia.
+SS Winchester Castle Passenger List, 9 December 1954.
 GGA Image ID # 1da49c7c90

 Advertisement for the Mount Nelson Hotel in Cape Town Appearing in the 29 November 1929 Walmer Castle Passenger List.
 GGA Image ID # 1da2d57b5d